One of the questions I am often asked is, why don’t I claw set my stones, doesn’t it make diamonds sparkle more?

 For those who don’t know, I have a rather unconventional training within the jewellery trade.
 I trained as a scientific and medical instrument maker in Cambridge.
 I transferred these skills into the making of jewellery.
 Put simply, setting a stone is a way of holding it captive.
 I wasn’t happy with any of the ways I saw in books or tools in the shops.
 So I made my tools and have been fine-tuning the technique ever since.

-I have studied diamonds and gemstones at the Gemmological Association here in London, so I have an excellent understanding of gemmology.
+Having studied diamonds and coloured gemstones at the Gemmological Association in London, I have developed a deep understanding of gemmology and the craftsmanship required to create exceptional jewellery.

 The third advantage is security, the rub-over setting I make is much more secure than claws.
 Rub-over settings won’t need the regular maintenance.
 A claw set ring will need to be re-tipped many times in its life.
 The stones are increasingly vulnerable as claws wear away.